Chicken Egg Foo Yung with Mushrooms

 - Pour the sauce mixture over the egg pancake, sprinkle with dark green parts of green onion, and devour!

 The first time I made this I had some leftovers which I kept in the fridge overnight, but I didn’t think it was that good reheated.
-Make as much as you can eat right away, or invite friends to finish this with you!

 Recipe adapted slightly from Fine Cooking.